ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 side effects, or start work even before the initializer returns.

 #### Observing a signal does not have side effects

+The work associated with a `Signal` does not start or stop when observers are added or removed, so the `observe()` method (or the cancellation thereof) never has side effects.

+A signal’s side effects can only be stopped through [a terminating event](#signals-are-retained-until-a-terminating-event-occurs).

 #### All observers of a signal see the same events at the same time
 #### Signals are retained until a terminating event occurs
 #### Terminating events dispose of signal resources